 2. The university may not furlough an employee for more than 30 calendar days in a calendar year or temporarily reduce an employee’s regular work schedule to less than 20 hours a week for more than 60 calendar days in a calendar year.

-3. If the university has less than twenty hours per week of work for an employee to perform during a period of temporary layoff, the university must notify the employee that he/she is being furloughed.
+3. If the university has less than twenty hours per week of work for an employee to perform during a period of temporary layoff, the university must notify the employee that they are being furloughed.

 (D) Effect of a temporary layoff on the employee: